Changing Communities, Changing Lives

 All courses in the CEDEV programs are taught by professors who are active researchers and professionals in the field, providing you with a balance of academic expertise and real-world experience.
 You can expect the same high-quality, academically challenging courses as those taught in the classroom, and you gain the convenience of studying whenever and wherever you want.

 The CEDEV curriculum will help you develop critical-thinking skills about:

 - evaluating causes and consequences of economic and population change

-- job creation, retention, and expansion, and entrepreneurship
+- job creation, retention, and expansion

 - citizen participation

 - land use and sustainable development

 - community structure and processes that affect development and well-being

 Students say that course work in this program has immediate application to their career, elected office, or volunteer activities, and has helped them make their communities stronger, more sustainable, and better places to live and work.